navattic.identify({ email: user.email })

 HubSpot Sales Hub provides integrated deal desk capabilities within its CRM for mid-market companies prioritizing ease of use, while DealHub offers comprehensive revenue management for subscription-based businesses requiring CPQ, contract management, and billing in one platform.

-What is the best contract management software?
+What should I look for in contract management software?

 Conga CPQ leads in contract management with advanced document generation, redline tracking through negotiation cycles, and compliance features that regulated industries require, while maintaining contract repositories for renewals and audit trails.